lolaedun/lolas-boutique/README.md

 ##### ICONS

 A Favicon was added to the site.
-I designed an orange circle with the letter K and green leaves using the chosen brand colours.
+I designed the initials LB using lato font and sticking to muted colours of black and white.

 ![Favicon](/static/media/favicon.png)